dribnet/purvs/README.md

 17.2.MDDN342 PS3

-Here I have tried making the code run faster by including less rectangles.
+Here I tried using an entirely different grid while trying to keep the aesthetic similar to its original to optimise the speed it runs.